 Sometimes this is deliberate via fermentation.
 Sometimes it is unplanned, through poor food handling practices or cross-contamination.

-Poor food handling practices may also cause pathogenic gut infections which are the leading cause of histamine intolerance within my clients.
+Poor food handling practices may also cause pathogenic gut infections, the leading cause of histamine intolerance in my clients.

-Many infections on a GI-Map, for example, can be linked back to poor food handling practices or cross-contamination.
+For example, gut test infections can be linked to poor food handling or cross-contamination.

-Some simple steps can stop you from unplanned histamine food poisoning.
+Some simple steps can stop you from accidental histamine food poisoning.

 Bacteria are everywhere.

-Most are totally harmless, many are beneficial, but some are pathogens that release histamine, tyramine or other biogenic amines.
+Most are harmless, many are beneficial, but some are pathogens that release histamine, tyramine, or other biogenic amines.

-Once formed, histamine producing bacteria in food, cannot be destroyed merely halted.
+Once formed, we cannot destroy histamine-producing bacteria in food, merely halt it.

-Add in other stressors (such as low hydrochloric acid, low bile production, dysbiosis, viral infections, food intolerances (especially gluten), dental plaque, nutritional deficiencies, some medication use, lack of sleep, and stress), and your gastrointestinal immune system becomes overwhelmed.
+Add in other stressors (such as low hydrochloric acid, low bile production, dysbiosis, viral infections, food intolerances (especially gluten), dental plaque, nutritional deficiencies, medication use, lack of sleep, and stress), and your gastrointestinal, immune system becomes overwhelmed.

-This is a leading cause of histamine intolerance in my client base and the good news is that expelling these pathogens and restoring the gastrointetinal immun system often reverses histamine intolerance.
+Pathogenic bacteria are a leading cause of histamine intolerance in my client base.
+The good news is that expelling these pathogens and restoring the gastrointestinal immune system often reverses histamine intolerance.